Article · 10 May 2026 · By Mike

 Most flood protection products assume someone is on-site to deploy them.
 That assumption fails at exactly the wrong moment — at 3 am during a storm, when the building manager is unreachable, or when a fast-moving rain event hits an after-hours commercial site.
 Automatic flood gates exist to close this gap.
 They activate when water rises, without power, sensors, or human intervention.

-How passive hydrostatic flood gates work
+How does a passive hydrostatic flood gate work?

-The mechanism is straightforward and reliable because it has no electronics.
+The mechanism is straightforward and reliable precisely because it has no electronics.
 The gate is mounted flush with the threshold in its resting position.
 When water pressure builds against the outer face, that pressure lifts or pivots the barrier into its sealed position, blocking the entry.

 When the water recedes, the gate returns under gravity or spring tension to its stored position.
 The full cycle is self-contained: